ministryofjustice/technical-guidance/standards/storing-source-code.md

 ### Private repositories

-By default, any [ministryofjustice organisation](https://github.com/ministryofjustice) member can view private repositories.
-Unless explicitly and strictly defined on a per-repository basis to override default permissions: private repositories should be considered "organisation public" as opposed to "private" to your team/project.
+By default, any [ministryofjustice organisation](https://github.com/ministryofjustice) member has no additional privileges.
+This means they can clone and pull public and internal repos only.
+Internal repos are essentially org-public, and anyone in the organisation can interact with them.
+Unless explicitly and strictly defined on a per-repository basis to override default permissions: private repositories should be considered "private" to your team/project.